fetchai/agents-aea/docs/oef-ledger.md

 <div class="admonition note">
   <p class="admonition-title">Note</p>
   <p>The OEF is under development.
 Expect frequent changes.
-What follows is a description of the current implementation. <a href="https://github.com/fetchai/agents-aea" target="_blank">here</a>.</p>
+What follows is a description of the current implementation.</p>
 </div>

 At present, the term OEF is also used to refer to a node that enables agents to search, discover and communicate with other agents.

 For two agents to be able to find each other, at least one must register as a service and the other must query the OEF node for this service.
-For an example of such an interaction see <a href="../build-aea-step-by-step">this guide</a>.</p>
+For an example of such an interaction see <a href="../skill-guide" target="_blank">this guide</a>.

 Currently, you need to run your own OEF node for local development and testing.
 To start an OEF node follow the <a href="../quickstart/#preliminaries">Preliminaries</a> sections from the AEA quick start.
 Then run: